Ladysnake/Satin/README.md

 `ShaderEffect` is a Minecraft class implementing data driven post processing shaders, with a few caveats.
 First, those shader effects are initialized immediately at construction, but they must be initialized after the game has finished loading to avoid gl errors.
 Then, they must be updated each time the game's resolution changes.
 Finally, they do not have any way of setting uniforms from external code.

 Satin can manage a shader effect for you, giving you a `ManagedShaderEffect` object.
+This shader effect will be automatically initialized after the first resource loading.
+Subsequent resource reloading and window size updates will cause the shader to reload.
-This shader effect is lazily initialized - although it can be initialized manually at any time.
-Initialized shader effects will be automatically reloaded each time the game's resolution changes, and during resource reloading.
-It also provides a number of access methods to set uniforms dynamically.
+The `ManagedShaderEffect` interface also provides a number of access methods to set uniforms dynamically.

 Here is the whole java code for a mod that applies a basic shader to the game: